 #1 – Act as a Disability Plan.
 A revocable trust provides protection during three phases: what happens while the trust maker is alive and well, what happens if the trust maker is alive but not so well, and what happens after the trust maker dies.
-It’s during the second phase that a trust really outshines a will – if the trust maker becomes incapacitated, the disability trustee can step in and take care of things immediately and without court intervention.
-This keeps the trust property under control of a trusted family member or friend instead of a guardianship judge.
+It’s during the second phase that trust really outshines a will – if the trust maker becomes incapacitated, the disability trustee can step in and take care of things immediately and without court intervention.
+This keeps the trust property under the control of a trusted family member or friend instead of a guardianship judge.

 #2 – Keep Assets Outside of Probate.
 Probate is a time-consuming and costly court-supervised public process.
 A will-focused estate plan lands heirs squarely in probate court.
 A trust-focused estate plan allows the settlement trustee to step in and carry out the trust maker’s final wishes without any court involvement or oversight.

 #3 – Keep a Minor’s Inheritance Outside of Guardianship.
 A minor who is named as the beneficiary of a life insurance policy, IRA, or payable-on-death account will require a court-appointed guardian to manage the property until 18.
 On the other hand, a trust for the minor can be created in a revocable trust and named as the beneficiary of the policy or account.
 This allows the client to decide how long the trust will continue – age 25 or 30, or even the beneficiary’s lifetime – not just until 18.